 Now that the leaves are changing, it’s time to take advantage of the short time Chicago has to enjoy the beautiful autumn colors throughout our amazing parks!
-We recommend grabbing an Explorer Pass (unlimited 3-hour rides for 24 hours) and a few friends and taking this route:
+We recommend grabbing a Day Pass (unlimited 3-hour rides for 24 hours) and a few friends and taking this route:

 Start off at the Garfield Park Conservatory.
 You can choose to go inside the venue or just look around the 12 acres of property around the conservatory.
 Then grab a bike, since there’s a Divvy station right outside, and head to the next stop.